GoAuditsGoAudits

 The right rental property inspection checklist will help you:

-However, pen-paper rental checklists have many drawbacks.
-They can clutter your office, and be easily misplaced, and there is no way to easily attach photos.
+However, pen-and-paper rental checklists have many drawbacks.
+They can clutter your office, be easily misplaced, and there is no way to easily attach photos.
 Additionally, you cannot readily integrate them into your reports to share with all parties involved.

 A digital property inspection app like GoAudits can help you solve this problem.
 Most digital tools come with ready-to-use checklists.
-The best digital inspection software allows you to customize the checklists based on your requirements.
+The best short term rental inspection software allows you to customize the checklists based on your requirements.

 Not just that, with these tools, you can manage post-inspection tasks such as assigning repairs and tracking status in real-time.
 The best auditing apps allow inspectors to access checklists and complete the inspection offline.